 Cyber crime has increased exponentially in the past decade, with hackers becoming more and more creative and coming up with new ways to exploit vulnerabilities.
 One of the most common entry points for these attacks are unpatched systems.
 Every time a security patch is released, the attackers become aware of a new vulnerability that can be exploited (in unpatched systems) and they start probing networks for the weakness.

 Since only 38% of the organizations are prepared for a cyberattack, such vulnerable networks are easy to come across and exploit.
-This is why an effective patch management solution is required, to keep networks safe from cyber attacks and prevent data breaches.
-System administrators need to ensure that all the endpoints in their network are up-to-date and have no performance issues, so that everyone can make an efficient use of the time and resources available to them, safely and securely.
-To summarize, if endpoints are left unpatched in a network, it will lead to:
+This is why an effective patch management software is required, to keep networks safe from cyber attacks and prevent data breaches.

+To stay on top of the large number of patches released every day, you need an effective patch management software.
 Desktop Central offers a fully automated Patch Management solution for Windows, Mac, Linux and third party applications(view the complete list of supported applications here).
-The following features and capabilities give you granular control over the entire patch management process:
+The following features and capabilities give you granular control over the entire patch management process and enable you to keep your endpoints secure and up-to-date:

 Zohocorp continuously probes the internet for newly released patches and vulnerabilities.
 Once a new patch is discovered, it is added to Zohocorp's Central Patch Repository after ample verification and testing.
 This repository can be accessed by Desktop Central server installed within a client's environment and is used to evaluate vulnerabilities within the network.